Certain Lenovo Function Keys Not Working: Solved

 This was super frustrating.
 My F5 key didn't work, for example, but my F6 key did.
 The Lenovo hotkeys for decreasing brightness and increasing brightness are tied to F5 and F6 respectively, so I was able to increase the brightness of my screen with a hotkey, but to decrease brightness I had to open the Windows "Change brightness level" UI.

-Today, I randomly decided to toggle function lock (FnLk) on my USB keyboard, by pressing Fn + Esc.
+One day, I randomly decided to toggle function lock (FnLk) on my USB keyboard, by pressing Fn + Esc.
 The onscreen indicator confirmed that function lock was enabled.
 I noticed that the function lock light was not lit up on my laptop keyboard, so I used Fn + Esc on my laptop keyboard to toggle function lock, and again made sure that it was enabled.